Spring Creek Ranch

 Dove hunting in this area of Bee County is very good with a lot of grain production to be found just a few miles south of the ranch.
 Plenty of hogs and varmints are of course to be found on the property.

-Fishing for catfish, bream and bass is excellent along the river.
+Fishing for catfish, bream and bass can be excellent along the river.

-The Lazy A Ranch was built and designed to be managed for wildlife.
-No cattle have been on the ranch for the past three years, and all of the interior fences have been removed (no gates to drive through on the ranch).
+Spring Creek Ranch was built and designed to be managed for wildlife.
+No cattle have been on the ranch for the past five years, and the majority of the interior fences have been removed (no gates to drive through on the ranch).

 There is a Satterwhite log home just outside of main house that is a 3-bedroom/2 bath for more guests housing.
 Just up the road from the main house is a complex of another 3/2 log home with a 175x75 barn which includes tack room and set of dog pens.
 There is also horse stables and riding ring found here.
 Equipment includes tractor with implements, several trucks and ATVs.

 Many of the homes have had extensive updating and improvements recently done on them and are all excellent shape.
-There are 13 miles of gravel roads on the ranch and the road from entrance to the main home is over 2 miles of paved road.
+There are over 6 miles of gravel roads on the ranch.

-Spring Creek runs through the middle of the property for almost three miles and generally is running in the winter and holds water most of the year.
+Spring Creek runs through along the west side of the property (the property line includes both sides of the creek) for almost three miles and generally is running in the winter and holds water most of the year.
 Several small springs are also located on this creek.